Joe-Sin7h/Progress-Tracker/README.md

 # Progress Tracker

-I have made this repo inorder to keep a log of my progress, it will make me more determined towards  my goal. [ cuz i'm a lethargic ;) ]
+I have made this repo inorder to keep a log of my progress, it will make me more determined towards  my goal. [ cuz i'm lethargic ;) ]

 ## General Tasks
 1. Work on personal Projects (on weekends).